• Skip to primary navigation

 Location: Jack Layton Ferry Terminal, 9 Queens Quay West

-Bring: Printed ticket if pre-purchased online or money to purchase ticket at ferry terminal, camera for skyline photos
+Bring: Printed ticket if pre-purchased online or money to purchase your ticket at the ferry terminal, camera for skyline photos, face mask

 • Toronto Islands Morning Bike Tour — Pedal 3.5 miles around the Toronto Islands, the largest car-less community in North America.
 Points of interest include Gibraltar Point Lighthouse and the Royal Canadian Yacht Club.
 Bikes and helmets are provided.